 Here’s the point.
 Many investors invest their money in Ponzi schemes because of the generous returns promised.
 Often investors are convinced to join by friends, family and acquaintances, based on their initial experience with the investment.

 Always question high returns promised with little or no risk and don’t take anyone’s word without doing your own homework.
-Check out our new program Protect Your Money before investing in a new investment.
+Check out our new program Protect Your Money before investing in new investment.
 Check out your advisor to see if he or she is registered.
 You might save yourself the heartache of losing money in a Ponzi scheme.